Book Sample: Transforming Our Zombie Selves (opening and part zero)

 (exhibit 37c1a: Source; a Fetlife conversation between Jadis and I, when we first met.
 It merely establishes our similar taste in media—that we met shortly after I put up a forum post looking for Gothic roleplayers on the site.
 It was during the middle of the Pandemic, and they were going through a divorce [which they only finalized after we were living together—more on that in a bit].
 Intrigued by my advertisement, they responded.
 We didn’t end up roleplaying much.
 Instead, we sexted for five weeks straight, after which I moved in with them.
 Shortly after that, they started abusing me for sex, but also cooking, cleaning and general housework; i.e., women’s work as a means of all of the above.)

-• Part one, “Meeting Jadis” (included in this post): Explores how Jadis and I met—indeed, were attracted by our mutual weirdness and trauma—and related to each other through toys that were equally sexy and weird.
+• Part one, “Meeting Jadis“: Explores how Jadis and I met—indeed, were attracted by our mutual weirdness and trauma—and related to each other through toys that were equally sexy and weird.
+Divides in two halves, which explore further ludo-Gothic qualities to dolls useful during BDSM, which I had to reclaim from Jadis to eventually escape them and write this book with/about.

 • Part two, “Escaping Jadis“: Articulates my escape from my abuser, detailing the tremendous feelings I felt at the time (and which shaped my scholarly and artistic work afterwards, including ludo-Gothic BDSM).